 Amino acids, the building blocks of protein, are crucial in wound healing.
 When your body heals itself, it needs to repair or produce tissues.
 These tissues use amino acids in the repairs, and a lack of protein can lead to a slower building process.

 Difficulty in sleeping could be caused by a serotonin deficiency, which is caused by a lack of certain amino acids.
 These amino acids are produced when protein is broken down, and a diet with insufficient protein could lead to difficulty in sleeping.

 Headaches can be caused by many things, including a protein deficiency.
 A lack of protein may lead to headaches in one of a couple ways:

 Fainting and general weakness may be caused by a protein deficiency as well.
 This may be attributed to low blood sugar or to your body's need to break down muscle tissue to get the nutrients it needs.

-Not all of the symptoms of protein deficiency are physical.
-Some are emotional or mental, and include the following:
+Not all the symptoms of protein deficiency are physical.
+Some are emotional or mental and include the following:

 - Crankiness, moodiness

 - Severe depression